appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 ### Troubleshooting
-If you are having trouble connecting External Libraries, check out this [troubleshooting guide](help-and-support/troubleshooting-guide/js-errors) or reach out on [Discord](https://discord.com/invite/rBTTVJp) to get support or ask questions on the [community forum](https://community.appsmith.com/).
+If you are experiencing difficulties with connecting external libraries, you can refer to the [JavaScript Errors troubleshooting guide](help-and-support/troubleshooting-guide/js-errors) for assistance or seek help on [Discord](https://discord.com/invite/rBTTVJp).
+You can also ask questions and get support on the [community forum](https://community.appsmith.com/).